mickfuzz/phd4/_posts/thesis_chapters/2025-1-7-Culture.md

 There is a good tradition of metaphors in this space with Papert's low thresholds, high ceilings and wide walls concept.
 INSERT IN LR, PERHAPS IN TRANSITION FROM MICROWORLDS TO SCRATCH AND DESIGN BUILD TEST GAME MAKING.

 Metaphors are another vehicle to explore concepts, and different means of representation are a valid from of inclusive communication [UDL link]   -->

+### TO INTEGRATE - Analysing interpretations of TADS and the process of assembling new repertoires

+The metaphors below help an exploration of the development of cultural and social practice in this community.

+It is of value to contrast TADS and the kedging metaphor with that of Gutiérrez in the assembling of new repertoires using the findings of the previous chapter.

 ### The use of concepts of mediation and dual stimulation in this exploration of the development of agency - THEN REPERTOIRES ALSO?